-You'll find the beginning of this long trail that overlooks much of the West Side of Albuquerque a mile up the hill west from the busy intersection of Rio Bravo Blvd. and Dennis Chaves Rd.
+You'll find the beginning (or end) of this long trail that overlooks much of the West Side of Albuquerque a mile up the hill west from the busy intersection of Coors Blvd. and Rio Bravo Blvd./Dennis Chaves Rd.
+(The same road is Rio Bravo east of Coors and Dennis Chavez to the west of that busy arterial.)
 Had there been a trail here 20 years ago, you would have seen a few hardy homesteads perched precariously on the sandy slopes, as development had its western border very close to Rio Bravo Blvd.
-In the intervening years, the "frontier" has advanced almost to the top of the hill - to the ceja, as the Spanish settlers called it - the "eyebrow" of the Rio Grande.
-The trail sits right along the east side of Unser Blvd.; at the moment this is written, the corner is barren, but developments are closing in.
-A mile west of this intersection, the Atrisco Heritage High School rises as the largest building nearby; its website, www.ahahighschool.com, at this point is largely "under construction" like the communities near it - at this point the website does not give any hint as to the origin of the name.
-But you'll know more about it than the website as you follow this trail.
+In the intervening years, the "frontier" has advanced almost to the top of the hill - to the ceja, as the Spanish settlers called it - the

+"eyebrow" of the Rio Grande.
+The beginning of this trail sits right along the east side of Unser Blvd.; at the moment this is written, the corner is barren, but developments are closing in.
+A mile west of this intersection, the Atrisco Heritage High School rises as the largest building nearby; its website, https://aha-aps-nm.schoolloop.com.
+The website gives a hint to the importance of this school in its neighborhood - for education of course, but also in health care, entertainment events in its large auditorium/theater, and in maintaining the vibrant culture of the nearby populations.
+You'll learn more about those populations and their history as you follow this trail.

-As you head north from here, you're not far from the center of the Atrisco Land Grant, awarded to a trusted soldier by victorious re-conquistador, Governor Diego de Vargas, after the reconquest of New Mexico in 1692.
-The reconquest in 1692, 12 years after the Pueblo , had sent Spanish settlers packing south to El Paso, was largely peaceful.
+As you head north from here, you're not far from the center of the Atrisco Land Grant, awarded to a trusted soldier by the victorious re-conquistador and then governor, Diego de Vargas, after the reconquest of New Mexico in 1692.
+The reconquest in 1692, 12 years after the Pueblo Revolt had sent Spanish settlers packing south to El Paso, was largely peaceful.
 Nevertheless Vargas felt he owed a debt of gratitude to his victorious aides; Fernando Duran y Chaves was deeded some 50,000 acres on what is now Albuquerque's West Mesa, but before there was an Albuquerque.

-The grant stretched from the Rio Grande to the western ceja (about 15 miles from east to west), and from near the present-day street Western Trail on the north to near the current street Pajarito Rd. (about 21⁄2 miles south of the start of this trail), a distance of about ten miles.
-That is, the consolidated grants of Atrisco and Rio Puerco ended at the ceja.
+The grant stretched from the Rio Grande to the western ceja (about 15 miles from east to west), and from near the present-day street Western Trail on the north to near the current street Pajarito Rd. (about 2 1⁄2 miles south of the start of this trail), a distance of about ten miles.
 Initially, the western border of the Atrisco Land Grant was at the top of what is now called Nine-Mile Hill.
-The early inhabitants of Atrisco, called atrisqueños, were pasturing their flocks on the west side of the ceja before then; the addition of what had been initially the Rio Puerco Grant, made to Ana de Sandoval y Manzanares in the 18th century, occurred in 1894 by action of the Federal Court of Private Land Claims; the consolidated grant occupied some 83,000 acres.
+The early inhabitants of Atrisco, called atrisqueños, were pasturing their flocks on the west side of the ceja before then; the addition of what had been initially the Rio Puerco Grant, made to Ana de Sandoval y river.

-Early Spanish settlement on the grant was largely on the rich Rio Grande Valley land along the river.
 The settlers grew wheat and corn, squash and potatoes, grapes and fruit and kept cattle and sheep.
-There were, of course, neither bicycles nor bicycle trails then; settlers relied upon their horses for transportation.
+There were, of course, neither bicycles nor bicycle trails then; settlers relied entirely upon their horses for transportation.
 At the time the grant was made there were few or no Native Americans living within the grant borders, though history records the depredations of Apache raiders on many occasions, most notably in 1704.
 The founding of Alburquerque in 1706 put a few soldiers and another settlement in the way of the bands that came through Tijeras Canyon to prey on the small settlements of Alburquerque and Atrisco.
-No, the name of the town is not mis-spelled in this narrative: the first "r" was apparently dropped at the end of the 19th century by a railroad clerk.
+No, the name of the town is not mis-spelled in this narrative: the first "r" was apparently dropped at the end of the 19th century by a railroad clerk, and the change persisted.